Lupus UK Centres of Excellence

 There has been a vasculitis and lupus clinic at Addenbrooke’s Hospital since 1987 and it currently cares for over 1,000 patients.
 The medical staff includes NHS consultants who have all been trained in kidney medicine and have many years experience in managing autoimmune conditions.
 Specialist registrars also work in the clinic under the supervision of the consultants.

-Yvonne Norton, Peter Norton, Jan Roberts and Chris Maker represented the charity at the presentation of the LUPUS UK Centre of Excellence award to Addenbrooke’s Hospital on the 4th July 2018.
+Yvonne Norton, Peter Norton, Jan Roberts and Chris Maker represented the charity at the presentation of the Lupus UK Centre of Excellence award to Addenbrooke’s Hospital on the 4th July 2018.
 Professor Graham Hughes assisted in the presentation and hospital consultants Professor David Jayne, Dr Frances Hall and Dr Natasha Jordan, who led the Centre of Excellence application, were present to accept the plaque.
 Staff and members of Cambridgeshire Lupus Group took part and Chair Davina Frost, in her address gave a tribute to Shelagh Cheesman, whose husband was a very special guest at the event.

 BARTS HEALTH LUPUS CENTRE – MILE END (OFFICIAL OPENING: NOVEMBER 2019)